yohoprashant/es6-basics-to-start-vuejs/README.md

 Modules offer two key benefits:
 - We can split our JavaScript app up into multiple files
 - We can make certain code reusable across projects

-- The naming of import is completely independent in default export and we can use any name we like.
+Note: The naming of import is completely independent in default export and we can use any name we like.